-Students who take exclusively online courses receive a percentage (not the entire amount) of their distance education housing allowance.
+Students who choose to take courses exclusively in the online modality receive a percentage (not the entire amount) of their distance education housing allowance.
 The VA only provides housing allowance for the specific dates of the modules (i.e. the dates the class actually runs).
 Housing allowance is not provided for any breaks between modules and payments are prorated based on the module dates, NOT the full term of the semester.
 Most (but not all) of our online classes meet in 7.5-week, half-semester modules.
-Some of our on-ground courses also meet during these half-semester periods.
-The dates for these modules can be found on the Modular Course Calendar.
+Some of our on-campus courses also meet during these half-semester periods.
+The dates for these modules can be found on the modular academic calendar.